BoundlessView/seldon-deployment-ai-ocr/readme.md

 **Project main challenges:** the images arrive in several layouts or templates, and many of them contain a mixed text of handwritten and printed or written in two languages; English and Arabic.

 **The solution:** tackled the two vision problems as follow:
- - [Faster R-CNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) is used to detect and locate the fields of interest and identify the text language on check images.
+ - [Faster R-CNN](https://arxiv.org/abs/1506.01497) is used to detect and locate the fields of interest and identify the text language on check images.
  - Custom implementation of a sequence neural network is used to recognise the text.

 **The deployment challenge:**
-Once the required accuracy was attained at the lab, we thought the mission was accomplished as data scientists.
+Once the required accuracy was attained at the lab, we thought the mission was accomplished.
 However, as soon as we started production planning, we realised several challenges.
 We came up with these thoughts and requirements:

 - Putting all the models in a monolith service is not a good idea because each model has different hardware requirements.
 - The research and development are in progress to enhance the accuracy and speed, so the models will be updated frequently and at a different rate.
 This is another reason support decoupling the system into microservices.
 - We need an orchestrator to control data flow between the microservices.
 - The caveat for the latter is that we don’t want to implement the orchestrator ourselves.
-- The final product will be consist of 5 microservices.
+- The final product will consist of 5 microservices.
 We need to run them on Kubernetes, but we want to avoid the overhead of creating and managing Kubernetes resources, including deployment, services, virtual services,...etc

-The rest of the article illustrates how these requirements have been accomplished by [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html).
+The rest of the article illustrates how these requirements are accomplished by [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html).
 Seldon Core is an open-source framework that makes it easier and faster to deploy machine learning models at scale on Kubernetes.

 ## 2. `seldon-core-microservice` to convert model & code into fully-fledged microservice <a name="seldon-core-microservice"></a>